KlaudiaMatysiak/find-me/README.md

 ---

 ## Game Page
-By click on the PLAY button in menu user see Game Page view.
+By click PLAY button on the menu is taking user to Game Page view.
 Firstly 9 random pictures appear on the board to remember and the countdown is started.
-After 5 seconds pictures on the board flipping and main picture on the top is drawn, and user has 5 second to pic the card that user thinks is a matching with main picture.
+After 5 seconds pictures on the board flipping and main picture on the top is drawn, and user has 5 second to pick the card that user thinks is the same as main picture.

 ![Gameplay View](documentation/images/gameplay.png)